KlaudiaKl/MyNotes/README.md

 # MyNotes
-This is a note taking application that saves the notes in the cloud using MongoDB, DeviceSync and Firebase.
+This is a note taking application that saves the notes in the cloud using MongoDB DeviceSync and Firebase.

 ##Features
 *Google One-Tap Authentication